mliarakos/lagom-scalajs-example/README.md

 def hello(name: String): ServiceCall[NotUsed, String]
 ```

 This is a service call that uses a String path parameter.
-The service returns a greeting using the provided name parameter.
+The service returns a greeting using the user provided name parameter.

 In the `client-js` project: